-Example: A motor carrier operating four tractors, eight trailers and nine straight trucks has a fleet size of twenty-one commercial motor vehicles and pays $1,576.00.
+Example: A motor carrier operating four tractors, nine straight trucks, and eight trailers has a fleet size of thirteen commercial motor vehicles; as trailers are not charged for UCR and would pay $452.00.

 To avoid delays, it is highly recommended that you register on-line.
 Go to www.ucr.in.gov and follow the step-by-step instructions.
 Payments may be made on-line using MasterCard, Visa or e-Check.